F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

 ## The Lwt and `Lwt_result` context

 `caqti` provides blocking functions, which avoid the need of `lwt`.
-However, one can use the `ppx_rapper` preprocessor and produce Lwt promises, then some `lwt` integration is needed.
+However, the `ppx_rapper` preprocessor returns Lwt promises, then some `lwt` integration is needed.
 Moreover `caqti` queries return `Result` values which can be `Ok the_expected_result` or `Error the_error_description`.

 Chaining multiple queries may be cumbersome: testing the result value and extracting the expected result if `Ok`.
 The `Lwt_result` monad can make implicit each error test and result extraction.